Need to Son-si it to believe it? Introducing this Silicon Valley staple, a go-to for top-of-the-market tech and life sciences work.

 Patent prosecution careers

-The view from the firm: With the largest Life Sciences-focused patent practice in the world, Wilson Sonsini’s unmatched expertise services a diverse client base from start-ups to established industry leaders on global patent portfolio development and management.
+The view from the firm: With the largest life sciences-focused patent practice in the world, Wilson Sonsini’s unmatched expertise services a diverse client base from start-ups to established industry leaders on global patent portfolio development and management.
 Associates learn from the best through early, hands-on experience and comprehensive training and development opportunities.
-Associates draft and prosecute patent applications, prepare patent opinion letters, and provide IP counseling to clients as well as supervise junior attorneys and patent agents.
+Associates drafts and prosecute patent applications, prepare patent opinion letters, and provide IP counselling to clients as well as supervise junior attorneys and patent agents.

 Our patent prosecution looks for associates with 1-4 years of patent prosecution law firm experience, patent bar membership, and a background in one of the following fields: cell or molecular biology, immunology, biochemistry, bioinformatics, medicinal chemistry, cancer biology, pharmacology, organic chemistry, biophysics, or digital health focused disciplines.